NickleDave/blog.nicholdav.info/_posts/2022-03-16-how-to-use-jekyll-to-set-up-your-own-academic-website.md

 to setting up a similar site on my own.

 ## Step-by-step guide to developing your own 'academicpages'
-Here's the summary version first so you know what you're getting into:
+Again, here's the outline of what we're going to do:
 1. set up a `jekyll` development environment
 2. make the landing page be your about page
 3. make the sidebar show your profile with links